Xinglab/rPGA/README.md

      -o *         output directory
-     -T	          number of threads STAR uses, default is 8 -M           max number of multiple alignments, default is 20 -N           max number of read mismatches, default is 3 --gz         flag denoting sequence reads are gzipped --nmask **   flag to do N-mask RNA-seq alignment
+     -T	          number of threads STAR uses, default is 8 -M           max number of multiple alignments, default is 20 -N           max number of read pair mismatches, default is 6 --gz         flag denoting sequence reads are gzipped --nmask **   flag to do N-mask RNA-seq alignment